flawnn/CoseClient/README.md

 #CoseClient
-The new, better making of Labymod!Welcome to GitHub Pages
+The new, better making of all Clients!